thycotic/ss-docs/secret-server-cloud/architecture/index.md

 IP Address whitelisting is not necessary unless outbound firewall rules are in place.
 Public IP is based on geographical location.

-Edge nodes for all regions: https://docs.microsoft.com/rest/api/cdn/edgenodes/list (type=Standard_Verizon)
+Edge nodes for all regions: [Microsoft Edge Node List](https://docs.microsoft.com/en-us/rest/api/cdn/edgenodes/list).

 #### 4: RADIUS